7mm Winchester Short Magnum

 The 7mm Winchester Short Magnum (also known as the 7mm WSM) is a centrefire cartridge developed in partnership with Browning Arms Company and Winchester ammunition, making its debut and introduced to the shooting public in 2001.
 It is a member of the Winchester Short Magnum family of cartridges.

 Specifications

 The 7mm WSM is similar to the .300 WSM with the case necked down to handle .284" bullets.
-However, the distance from the case head to the datum line on the shoulder is longer for the 7WSM, preventing accidental chambering or firing of the .284" 7mm bullet in .270 WSM's .277" bore.
+However, the distance from the case head to the datum line on the shoulder is longer for the 7WSM, preventing accidental chambering or firing of the .284" 7mm bullet in .270 WSM's .277" bore, similar to what was done with the .280 Remington to prevent it from chambering in .270 Winchester rifles.

 Performance

 The 7mm WSM cartridge achieves its useful purpose as an excellent cartridge for larger mule deer, sheep, black bear and elk.

 Winchester claims a muzzle velocity (MV) of 3,225 ft/s with a 140 grain bullet for their 7mm WSM cartridge; the claimed muzzle energy (ME) is 3,233 ft. lbs.
 With a 160 grain bullet the Winchester figures are 2990 ft/s and 3176 ft. lbs. at the muzzle.
 The lighter, shorter 7mm bullets are preferred in these short case magnums.